IdoS88/HomeAssigmentAlgo/README.md

 A sophisticated ride assignment system that optimally matches drivers with rides using multiple algorithmic strategies, including greedy and minimum cost flow approaches.

+## 🧠 Algorithm Overview

+This project implements and compares two distinct approaches to the ride assignment problem, with an intelligent auto-selection mechanism that chooses the optimal strategy based on performance metrics.

+### Problem Definition

+The ride assignment problem involves:
+- **Input**: A set of drivers with constraints (license type, vehicle capacity, availability, location) and a set of ride requests (pickup/dropoff locations, passenger count, time windows)
+- **Objective**: Maximize the number of rides served while minimizing total operational cost
+- **Constraints**: Driver availability, license requirements, vehicle capacity, geographic feasibility, and time windows

 ## 📋 Requirements

 - **Node.js**: >= 22.0.0